BabyLM Challenge

 Consider joining the BabyLM Slack if you have any questions for the organizers or want to connect with other participants!

-Rules Updates for BabyLM Round 3
+Updated Rules for BabyLM Round 4

 Overview

 Huge effort has been put into optimizing LM pretraining at massive scales in the last several years.
 While growing parameter counts often get the most attention, datasets have also grown by orders of magnitude.
-For example, Chinchilla sees 1.4 trillion words during training---well over 10000 words for every one word a 13 year old child has heard in their entire life.
+For example, Chinchilla sees 1.4 trillion words during training--well over 10000 words for every one word a 13 year old child has heard in their entire life.

 The goal of this workshop is to incentivize researchers with an interest in pretraining or cognitive modeling to focus their efforts on optimizing pretraining given data limitations inspired by human development.
-Additionally, we hope to democratize research on pretraining—which is typically thought to be practical only for large industry groups—by drawing attention to open problems that can be addressed on a university budget.
+Additionally, we hope to democratize research on pretraining, which is typically thought to be practical only for large industry groups, by drawing attention to open problems that can be addressed on a university budget.

 Why <100 Million Words?